CitizenLabDotCo/citizenlab/docs/README.md

 - Time remaning on project card is no longer Capitalized
 - Non-admin users no longer get pushed to intercom
 - Improvements to the idea manager for IE11
+- When filtering on a project in the idea manager, the selected project is highlighted again
 - @citizenlab.cl admins can now also access churned platforms
 - The user count in the user manager now includes migrated cl1 users
+- Sending invitations will no longer fail on duplicate mixed-case email addresses

 ### Added